 In 2015 Wrangler retired from regular trips to the Ontario Veterinary College at University of Guelph where he helped to save lives as a blood donor.
 With each donation he made he saved up to four other dogs!
 He also enjoys helping local animal organizations in any way he can but especially by wearing his donation buckets and thanking people for their support with a bark.

 Many people regularly ask about his tongue and why there are spots on it?
 When he was only a few months old the first tiny spot appeared and thinking it was dirt we tried to wipe it away.
 As more spots appeared and the spots grew larger it became apparent that the spots where simply his 'birth marks'.
 Looking at him now it is normal and we could not imagine him without them.

 In October 2019 Wrangler was forced into retirement from dog sports and performance due to health issues.
 His final detection trial was in September 2019 under judge Paul Dyer, who was the first ever judge Wrangler trialed in detection under back in 2014.
 Wrangler's condition is now stable but will not improve.
-Stopping and slowing deterioration is the other goal at this time as pain free living is currently top priority and the ultimate main goal.
+Stopping and slowing deterioration and pain free living is currently top priority and the ultimate main goal.
 Wrangler is currently pain free, living happily with Yvonne and family, completing physiotherapy daily and getting as many cuddles as possible.